jeffkreeftmeijer/vim-numbertoggle/README.markdown

 ## Settings

-### Toggle trigger

-By default, the key to toggle between line numbers (i.e. change from relative to permanent line numbers) is `Ctrl+n`.
-If you want to change this, you can put the following in your `.vimrc` file:<br />
-`let g:NumberToggleTrigger=key-combo`

-You would of course replace `key-combo` with whatever keys you want to press to toggle, for example:<br />
-`let g:NumberToggleTrigger=<leader>tl`

 ### Disabling numbertoggle by default

 By default, numbertoggle is always on.
 If you want to change this put the following in your `.vimrc` file:<br />